 Uniforms, Office supplies, sleeper berth items, eye examinations, safety glasses, and many other miscellaneous items are all tax-deductible.
-For a thorough list of items that you can deduct in your work in trucking can be found here and here.
+A thorough list of items that you can deduct from your work in trucking can be found here and here.

 Additional Deductions for Owner-Operators

-As an owner-operator, you can deduct interest payments made on the loan for the truck purchase, any leasing fees and insurance premium payments for the truck.
-Owner-operators can also deduct the depreciation cost of there truck in a particular tax year that it was owned and used in your trucking business.
+As an owner-operator, you can deduct interest payments made on the loan for the truck purchase, any leasing fees, and insurance premium payments for the truck.
+Owner-operators can also deduct the depreciation cost of their truck in a particular tax year that it was owned and used in your trucking business.

 Claiming Your Truck Driving Deductions

 In general, truck drivers must be aware of the specific rules for claiming deductions.
-It’s important to take note of changes to not miss out any tax deduction opportunity or avoid over-claiming deductions.
+It’s important to take note of changes to not miss out on any tax deduction opportunities or avoid over-claiming deductions.

 Every business indeed has its unique style of employment and tax situations and it’s no different for trucking.
-If there are further questions and concerns on the particular tax deduction that applies to your situation, you should not hesitate to seek financial advice from a tax professional around you.
+If there are further questions and concerns about a particular tax deduction that applies to your situation, you should not hesitate to seek financial advice from a tax professional near you.